Easter cake recipes

 Recipe: citrus and ricotta cake

-Easter biscuits and buns
+Easy Easter biscuits

 Decorate your own Easter biscuits with colourful icing and sprinkles.
 Use this basic buttery biscuit recipe with a cookie cutter of your choice, such as Easter bunnies, chicks, eggs and flowers, and give the grandchildren – or yourself – the chance to be creative.